greg-js/arch-wiki-md-repo/wiki/_content/english/Lenovo ThinkPad X200.md

 ### Fingerprint Reader

-The fingerprint reader that is found in the X200/X200T is not supported.
+Depending on the laptop variant the fingerprint reader in the X200/X200T could be supported.

 See [fprint](/index.php/Fprint "Fprint") for more information.